calypsonet/keyple-android-demo-control/README.md

 It shows how to easily control a card following a validation performed with the [Keyple Demo Validation](https://github.com/calypsonet/keyple-android-demo-validation) application (entry into the transportation network with a Season Pass and/or Multi-trip ticket).
-The contracts being updated in the Calypso card with the Android application of the [Keyple Remote Demo package](https://github.com/calypsonet/keyple-java-demo-remote).
+The contracts being updated in the Calypso card with the Android application of the [Keyple Reload Demo package](https://github.com/calypsonet/keyple-java-demo-remote).

 The demo application was tested on the following terminals:
 - `Famoco FX205` via the open source plugins [Famoco](https://github.com/calypsonet/keyple-famoco) (for SAM access) and [Android NFC](https://keyple.org/components-java/plugins/nfc/) (for card access).